 These models are not only affordably priced but are exceptionally built and crafted with commercial-grade materials.
 Their 40-pound flywheel and belt drive system offers a smooth and practically silent ride.
 Consumers rave about both the Bowflex C6 and Schwinn IC4, and one consumer stated, “I love my Bowflex C6 bike.
 As a cycling instructor, I am picky about the quality of my bikes.
 This bike delivers!”
 Both models ranked almost a perfect score with consumers.
 In addition to the purchase of these bikes, 3-pound weights and a Bluetooth© heart rate monitor are included.

-These quality cycles include a strong frame that diminishes the bike’s possibility to sway from side to side while riding out of the saddle.
-One purchaser remarked, “Very solid exercise bike with excellent range of gearing and adjustments for height.”
-The Bowflex C6 and the Schwinn IC4 both accommodate riders from 4’6″ to 6’6,” and the four-way handlebars help ensure that all riders can ride comfortably.
-These bikes are designed to work seamlessly with various streaming services such as, Peloton, Zwift, FulGaz, and Sufferfes.
+Both models integrate with the JRNY App offered through Bowflex using a tablet or phone.
+Users can enjoy tailored and adaptive workouts, on-demand classes, and virtual coaching.
+One of the unique features of the JRNY App is watching your favorite streaming services during your individualized workouts.
+The app is available for $19.99 per month.
+These bikes are also designed to work seamlessly with various streaming services such as Peloton, Zwift, FulGaz, and Sufferfest.
 A tablet rest is also included on the handlebars to make viewing the streaming services even more effortless.
 The backlit LCD metric console helps riders track their stats in real-time, including cadence, distance, calories, heart rate, and resistance level.
 The quality, features, and price of these cycles are the reason why we have selected the Bowflex C6 and Schwinn IC4 as our Best Overall magnetic resistance bike winners.

 Runner-Up: Keiser M3i